fperras/AMES-Fit/README.md

 AMES-Fit.exe input_filename

 **Unix**
-No biraries are provided for a UNIX-like environment (Mac or Linux) but these can be created by compiling the program with the command: g++ AMES-Fit.cpp -o AMES-Fit -fopenmp -lm -O3 -march=native
+No biraries are provided for a UNIX-like environment (Mac or Linux) but these can be created by compiling the program with the command (assuming GSL is installed): g++ AMES-Fit.cpp -o AMES-Fit -fopenmp -lgsl -lgslcblas -lm -O3 -march=native

 And then run in the terminal (or schedular, such as SLURM) with the command: